PerimeterX/perimeterx-nginx-plugin/README.md

 cd /usr/lib64 && ln -s /usr/local/lib64/libnettle.so .
 ```

-These steps should satisfy the plugin requirements however you will need to slightly change the path shown below in the "Lua CA Certificates" section as Amazon Linux stores the CA required in a different location than shown.
-If running Amazon Linux this is the trusted certificate path you will want too use:
+Make sure to change the path shown below in the "Lua CA Certificates" section as Amazon Linux stores the CA required in a different location than shown.

+If running Amazon Linux this is the trusted certificate path please use:

 ```
 lua_ssl_trusted_certificate "/etc/pki/tls/certs/ca-bundle.crt";